Lion Art

 In other religions throughout the World

-Hinduism art here depicted in stone sculpture as a Temple pillar (a figure of Half man and Half lion avatar embodiment or personification) of Vishnu.
-Similarly, we see more examples in tapestry, wood carvings, frescos panels, and other mediums.., around the major cities of India and the Asian continent.
+Hinduism art is depicted here in stone sculpture as a Temple pillar (a figure of a half-man and half-lion avatar embodiment or personification) of Vishnu.
+Similarly, we see more examples in tapestry, wood carvings, fresco panels, and other mediums around the major cities of India and the Asian continent.

-The Buddha sits upon the lion as a throne in Buddhism art, symbolising consistency, strength, and wisdom.
+In Buddhist art, the Buddha sits upon the lion as a throne, symbolising consistency, strength, and wisdom.

 Artist: RUBEN PETER PAUL (1577-1640 Title: Daniel in the Lions Den National Gallery)